Emrahnyc/ai-case-study/README.md

 # ai-case-study
+AI Case Study for Nvidia
 #NVIDIA | AI Solutions for Enterprises

 Nvidia is a technology company that designs and manufactures graphics processing units (GPUs) and application programming interfaces.
 Nvidia is dominating the tech market in many fields of Artificial Intelligence and computing.

-##Overview
+## Overview

-Founded on April 5th, 1993, by Jensen Huang, Chris Malachowsky, and Curtis Prime.
+- Founded on April 5th, 1993, by Jensen Huang, Chris Malachowsky, and Curtis Prime.
-Originally named NVision, their name was later changed to Nvidia Corporation.
+- Originally named NVision, their name was later changed to Nvidia Corporation.
-Headquartered in Santa Clara, California, and incorporated in Delaware.
+- Headquartered in Santa Clara, California, and incorporated in Delaware.
-Founded as a graphic processing company, Founders envisioned bringing 3D graphics to the gaming and multimedia markets.
+- Founded as a graphic processing company, Founders envisioned bringing 3D graphics to the gaming and multimedia markets.
-The founders invested $40,000 to start the company, which received $20M in venture capital funding from Sequoia Capital, Sutter Hill Ventures, and others.
+- The founders invested $40,000 to start the company, which received $20M in venture capital funding from Sequoia Capital, Sutter Hill Ventures, and others.

-##Business Activities
+## Business Activities

-#Challenges
+# Challenges

 Nvidia dominates the AI Chip market in the industry today.
 Their emerging challenge is demand is much bigger than supply.